ykb731/task-tool/README.md

-# Python Task Tool
+# Python Task Tool (CLI App)

 ## English

 ### Overview

+A simple task management tool that allows you to add, complete, and persist tasks using a JSON file.
 This is a simple task management tool built with Python.

 It allows users to create, manage, and store tasks using a JSON file, making it a lightweight and practical productivity tool.

+## Example

+Add task: Study Python
+Task added!
+[ ] Study Python

 ### Features

-- Add tasks
+- Add new tasks
 - Mark tasks as completed
-- Save and load tasks using JSON
+- Save tasks automatically using JSON
-- Simple and clean interface
+- Load tasks on startup

 ### Use Case